In this section, you will explore the following questions:

 For another perspective on cell size, try the HowBig interactive at this site.

-- Some electron microscopes allow visualization of three dimensional external shapes at very high magnification in a way that is not possible with standard light microscopes.
+Some electron microscopes allow visualization of external surfaces at very high magnification in a way that is not possible with standard light microscopes.

 The microscopes we use today are far more complex than those used in the 1600s by Antony van Leeuwenhoek, a Dutch shopkeeper who had great skill in crafting lenses.
 Despite the limitations of his now-ancient lenses, van Leeuwenhoek observed the movements of single-celled organisms, which he collectively termed “animalcules.”